Complexity Blowup for Solutions of the Laplace and the Diffusion Equation

-We note that the calculation of theFourier coefficients are in $\# P_1$ (see \textsc{Boche} und \textsc{Pohl} \cite{BocPoh21CBSA}).
-In order to calculate $u_N$, we need to calculate $K \cdot N$ times theFourier coefficients, hence the calculation of $u_N$ being in $\# P_1$.
+We note that by Theorem \ref{Friedman1}, the Fourier coefficients are polyomial-time computable if and only if $FP_1=\# P_1$ (see \textsc{Boche} und \textsc{Pohl} \cite{BocPoh21CBSA}).
+In order to calculate $u_N$, we need to calculate $K \cdot N$ times the Fourier coefficients, hence $u_N$ is computable in $FP_1^{\# P_1}$.
 We find

 Then, there exists $K\in \mathbb{N}$ such that